Consumer medicine information

 It is specially developed to target cancer cells rather than normal, healthy cells.

-Vesanoid belongs to a class of drugs known as retinoids, which are very similar to vitamin A.
+VESANOID belongs to a class of drugs known as retinoids, which are very similar to Vitamin A.

-Do not use Vesanoid if:
+Do not take VESANOID if:

 • you are pregnant, or within one month before you intend to become pregnant.
-If you fall pregnant while taking Vesanoid there is an extremely high risk of having a baby that is severely deformed.
+If you fall pregnant while taking VESANOID there is an extremely high risk of having a baby that is severely deformed.
 You must use effective contraception for one month before, during and one month after treatment.

-• you are breastfeeding.
 Breastfeeding must stop before treatment begins.
-Do not breastfeed while taking Vesanoid.
+Do not breastfeed while taking VESANOID.

 • you are taking tetracycline antibiotics (such as Doryx®, Vibramycin®, Achromycin®, Tetrex®, Minomycin®).